 For researchers from the academic sector, training users with more basic or intermediate HPC skills and competencies are necessary to maintain and grow the user community with new and emerging user groups on a national and international level.

-Through pursuing training collaborations with international organisations and projects, Sigma2 and the Metacenter will work towards making available training not currently available in Norway today, but also support other countries if there is a unique training offering in Norway that other countries find interesting.
+Through pursuing training collaborations with international organisations and projects, Sigma2 and NRIS will work towards making available training not currently available in Norway today, but also support other countries if there is a unique training offering in Norway that other countries find interesting.

 Such an exchange of training between the different countries can be effectuated in either dedicated training for end-users (including industry) or through a train-the-trainer context.
 Both scenarios can be financed through the ECC (Euro Competence Center) project, where ECC pays Norwegian or other European resources for training users, or for the training of Norwegian training resources for competence needed to train industrial and/or academic users.